AN ACT RELATING TO USE OF VERMONT PRODUCTS AND NUTRITION EDUCATION IN SCHOOLS

-(1) Strategies the general assembly could adopt or encourage to increase use of locally grown foods in Vermont schools and state agencies.
+(1) Strategies the general assembly could adopt or encourage to increase use of locally grown foods in Vermont schools, regulated child care programs, and state agencies.
 In developing recommendations under this subdivision, the commissioner and secretaries shall:

 (B) consult with farmers, food service personnel, state agency personnel involved in purchasing agricultural products, and representatives of organizations interested in creating strategies to increase use of locally grown foods in Vermont schools and state agencies; and

-(C) consider other strategies to increase use of locally grown foods in Vermont schools and state agencies.
+(C) consider other strategies to increase use of locally grown foods in Vermont schools, regulated child care programs, and state agencies.

 (2) Whether moving administration of the U.S.D.A. food distribution program (the food commodities program) from the agency of human services to another department or agency such as the department of education or the agency of agriculture, food and markets would improve integration of the program with efforts to include more fresh foods in general and Vermont‑grown foods in particular and would result in more frequent delivery of foods in a timely fashion.
 In developing recommendations under this subdivision, the commissioner and secretaries shall consult with people who work in and use or have the potential to use the food commodities program.